 1. Make sure the contact details on your business card are correct.

 We cannot stress enough the importance of clear contact details, correct spelling and choosing a legible font in a readable size.
 Apart from your name and job title, make sure to mention your business, telephone number, website, email and even social media handles.
 Make it easy for your customers to contact you in the way they feel most comfortable with.

 2. First impressions count.

-Your business card says a lot about you and your business.
-Depending on the design and the quality of the business card, you can let your customers know whether your company is the most affordable solution around – or that maybe they should expect higher prices from you.
+Your business card says a lot about you and your company.
+The choice of design colour or paper stock can let your customers know whether your company is the most affordable solution around – or that maybe you offer upscale services.
 You can also reveal whether you’re a fresh and fun new company or a well-respected business that’s been around for decades.

 3. Choose a design that fits you.

 Choose colours and design elements that are easily associated with your business to make your card easy to recognise.
 We’ve seen fashion and hairstyle businesses even leaving space for their customers to doodle their own designs.
 Make it memorable.